dozieu/device_finder/README.md

 #device_finder
 ==============
-"Locates the switch and port on which a device is connected to within a Cisco Layer 2 environment."
+Locates the switch and port on which a device is connected to within a Cisco Layer 2 environment.

 Overview
 ==========